 - EpiPen® products expire on the last day of the month indicated on the product packaging.
 For example, if the product is marked as expiring in January, it remains valid (not expired) until January 31

 - You are advised to have more than one auto-injector with different expiry dates to avoid only having an expired auto-injector

 - If you are experiencing an anaphylactic reaction and only have an expired auto-injector, use the expired product and immediately contact 9-1-1

 - Whether the product is expired or not, go to the nearest hospital as soon as possible after using the product, as instructed in the product labelling

-Food Allergy Canada provides allergy information to educate, support, and advocate for the needs of individuals and families living with food allergy and the risk of anaphylaxis, as well as to support and participate in research related to food allergy and anaphylaxis.
-For more information on severe allergic reaction (Anaphylaxis), click on the links below:
+Food Allergy Canada provides allergy information to educate, support and advocate for the needs of people living with food allergy.
+They support and take part in research related to food allergy and anaphylaxis.
+For more information on responding to a severe allergic reaction see: